benbahrenburg/benCoding.Map/documentation/index.md

 Parameters:
 * title : String - Title of the Circle, also used when removing the Circle.
+* tag : Integer - Identifier that can be used when removing the Circle
 * alpha : Float  - The alpha value for the Circle.
 * lineWidth : Float - The width of the Circle outline.
 * strokeColor : Color - The color of the Circle stroke.